 Client Alert

-of the Term Asset-Backed Securities Loan Facility (TALF 2020) to support the flow of credit to consumers and businesses.
+On March 23, 2020, the Board of Governors of the Federal Reserve System (Federal Reserve) announced the establishment of the Term Asset-Backed Securities Loan Facility (TALF 2020) to support the flow of credit to consumers and businesses.
 Although it did not provide many details about TALF 2020, the Federal Reserve did state that TALF 2020 is primarily based on the terms and conditions of the Term Asset-Backed Securities Loan Facility used during the 2007-09 financial crisis (TALF 2009).
-The Federal Reserve provided a brief Term Sheet for TALF 2020and promised to provide more detailed terms and conditions at a later date.
+The Federal Reserve provided a brief Term Sheet for TALF 20201 and promised to provide more detailed terms and conditions at a later date.
 The following questions and answers describe the major features of TALF 2020 as we know them at the current time.

 What is TALF 2020?